xingyili/deepCDG-eval/README.md

 ``python time&cuda.py``

-## Evaluation oncancertype-specific driver gene prediction
+## Evaluation on cancer type-specific driver gene prediction
 Performance evaluation can be run by calling

 ``python specific.py``

+## Performance evaluation on independent test sets
+Performance evaluation on independent test can be run by calling

+`` python independent_dataset.py``